Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: RESULTS AND DISCUSSION

 for systems with different NV densities.
 Further details are provided in SM~\cite{SM}.

 The simulations are performed using Eq.~\eqref{eq:IP} as starting point, dressed with realistic noise effects.
-Specifically, the MW driving has an amplitude of $\Omega/(2\pi)=20$ MHz, with a $\%1$ constant Rabi error applied to both the $\pi$-pulses and MW blocks.
-Detuning errors in the driving are incorporated into the disorder shifts $\xi_j$, which also encompass dipolar interactions with misaligned NVs, interactions with other spins in the lattice, and strain in the diamond.
-These shifts are modeled using a Gaussian distribution centered at 0 with a standard deviation of $4$ MHz.
-The NMR signal $B(t)$ has frequency $\omega_t /(2\pi)=95.68$ kHz and an amplitude $B_t=1$ nT.
+Specifically, the MW driving has an amplitude of $\Omega/(2\pi)=20$ MHz, with a $1\%$ constant Rabi error applied to both the $\pi$-pulses and MW blocks.
+Detuning errors in the driving are incorporated into the disorder shifts $\xi_i$, which also account for strain in the diamond.
+Since all NV centers within a cluster are spatially localized, we assume they share the same $\xi_i$, drawn from a Gaussian distribution with zero mean and standard deviation of $4~\text{MHz}$~\cite{Lukin}.
+In addition, each NV acquires an additional shift due to dipole-dipole interactions, so that the total site-dependent shift is $\xi'_i = \xi_i + \sum_{i \neq j} \frac{d_{ij}}{2}$.
+On the other hand, the NMR signal $B(t)$ has frequency $\omega_t /(2\pi)=95.68$ kHz and an amplitude $B_t=1$ nT.
 The latter corresponds to the thermal polarization of protons in a microscale pure ethanol sample under $B_z\sim 2$ T~\cite{AERIS}.
 Additionally, $m=32$ and $M=2$, as the NV center decoherence time under dynamical decoupling ($T_2\sim 20$ $\mu$s) permits the detection of two oscillations of $B(t)$, which last $t_{s}=21$ $\mu$s.

 In Fig.~\ref{fig:results}, we present the numerical outcomes.
-The first plot (a) shows the amplitude of $\bar{\sigma}^z$ at various NV concentrations, and the second plot (b) illustrates the corresponding SNR, accounting for projection noise (see SM~\cite{SM}).
+The first plot (a) shows the amplitude of $\bar{s}^z$ at various NV concentrations, and the second plot (b) illustrates the corresponding SNR, accounting for shot noise and projection noise.
 The SNR is computed because it reflects the advantages of higher NV concentration; namely, a larger number of NV sensors significantly reduces projection noise.
+Details on the methodology are provided in SM.